Rahul-404/Rahul-404/README.md

 # Hello, I'm Rahul Shelke - Data Scientist 👨‍💻

 Welcome to my GitHub profile!
-I'm Rahul Shelke, a data scientist with two years of professional experience in the field of data science.
-I've had the opportunity to work on various projects during my career, including four internships and a full-time role as Associate Data Scientist at Altimetrik, Bangalore, India, where I worked until February 2022.
+I'm passionate about leveraging data to drive insights and solutions.
+With a strong foundation in data science, I specialize in machine learning, statistical modeling, and data analysis.
+My journey involves exploring complex datasets, creating predictive models, and visualizing trends to unlock actionable intelligence.

 ## 🔭 What I Do